nhuesmann/chefd-connect-api-documentation/README.md

 # **Using Shipping Webhooks**

-Chef'd leverages [Easypost API](https://www.easypost.com/) to provide real time shipping updates to users of Chef'd Connect.
+Chef'd Connect leverages [Easypost API](https://www.easypost.com/) to provide real time shipping updates to merchants.

 ## **Setup**

 To register a webhook handler:

-1. Sign into your merchant portal
+1. Sign into your merchant portal.
-2. Click the "Shops" link
+2. Click the "Shops" link.
-3. In the "Webhook Url" field, enter the target URL to which Chef'd Connect should send the webhooks
+3. In the "Webhook Url" field, enter the target URL to which Chef'd Connect should send the webhooks.

 Chef'd Connect will send a POST request to the listed endpoint each time the order's shipping status changes.